 It's not small potatoes.
 But the sluggishness in the Swedish housing market is no small issue either.
 It has enormous consequences for families with children who want to enter the villa segment, says Busch.

-Expect us to continue to pursue this.
+Expect us to continue to push this forward.

 Odd model